thephez/dash-docs/_includes/devdoc/guide_transactions.md

 when I'm terribly bored, I should rewrite this whole transaction section to use those terms and then get feedback to see if it actually helps. -harding -->

-Transactions let users spend satoshis.
+Transactions let users spend duffs.
 Each transaction is constructed out of several parts which enable both simple direct payments and complex transactions.
 This section will describe each part and demonstrate how to use them together to build complete transactions.

 To keep things simple, this section pretends coinbase transactions do not exist.
-Coinbase transactions can only be created by Bitcoin miners and they're an exception to many of the rules listed below.
+Coinbase transactions can only be created by Dash miners and they're an exception to many of the rules listed below.
 Instead of pointing out the coinbase exception to each rule, we invite you to read about coinbase transactions in the block chain section of this guide.

 ![The Parts Of A Transaction](/img/dev/en-tx-overview.svg)

-The figure above shows the main parts of a Bitcoin transaction.
+The figure above shows the main parts of a Dash transaction.
 Each transaction has at least one input and one output.
-Each [input][/en/glossary/input]{:#term-input}{:.term} spends the satoshis paid to a previous output.
+Each [input][/en/glossary/input]{:#term-input}{:.term} spends the duffs paid to a previous output.
 Each [output][/en/glossary/output]{:#term-output}{:.term} then waits as an Unspent Transaction Output (UTXO) until a later input spends it.
-When your Bitcoin wallet tells you that you have a 10,000 satoshi balance, it really means that you have 10,000 satoshis waiting in one or more UTXOs.
+When your Dash wallet tells you that you have a 10,000 duff balance, it really means that you have 10,000 duffs waiting in one or more UTXOs.

 Each transaction is prefixed by a four-byte [transaction version number][]{:#term-transaction-version-number}{:.term} which tells
-Bitcoin peers and miners which set of rules to use to validate it.
+Dash peers and miners which set of rules to use to validate it.
 This lets developers create new rules for future transactions without invalidating previous transactions.